 Estimates of undiscovered recoverable resources are presented in two categories, undiscovered technically recoverable resources (UTRR) and undiscovered economically recoverable resources (UERR).
 In addition, the quantities of historical production, reserves, and future reserves appreciation are presented to provide a frame of reference for analyzing the estimates of UTRR.
 The UERR results are presented as pricesupply curves which show the relationship of price to economically recoverable resource.
+UTRR estimates are presented at 95th and 5th percentile levels, as well as the mean estimate.
+This range of estimates corresponds to a 95-percent probability (a 19 in 20 chance) and a 5-percent probability (a 1 in 20 chance) of there being more than those amounts present, respectively.
+The 95- and 5-percent probabilities are considered reasonable minimum and maximum values, and the mean is the average or expected value.
+Results for individual plays, basins, and planning areas will be presented in subsequent regional reports.

-mum values, and the mean is the average or expected value.
-Results for individual plays, basins, and planning areas will be presented presented in subsequent regional reports. e overable Estimates of UTRR for the entire OCS range from 66.6 Bbo at the $F{os}$ fractile to 115.1 Bbo at the $F_s$ fractile with a mean of the $F{95}$ fractile to 115.1 Bbo at the $F_5$ fractile with a mean of 85.9 Bbo (figure 2 and table 1).
+Estimates of UTRR for the entire OCS range from 66.6 Bbo at the F{95} fractile to 115.1 Bbo at the F_5 fractile with a mean of 85.9 Bbo (figure 2 and table 1).
 Similarly, gas estimates range from 326.4 to 565.9 Tcf with a mean of 419.9 Tcf.
 On a barrel of oil-equivalence (BOE) basis 54 percent of the potential is located within the Gulf of Mexico.
 The Alaska OCS ranks second with 31 percent.
-The Pacific is third among the regions sponds to a 95-percent probability (a 19 in 20 chance) and a 5- percent probability (a 1 in 20 chance) of there being more than those amounts present, respectively.
-The 95- and 5-percent as well as the mean estimate.
-This range of estimates correprobabilities are considered reasonable minimum and maxi-
+The Pacific is third among the regions